-As technology leader in equipment for single photon counting, Becker & Hickl offers a wide range of high-grade FLIM systems for laser scanning microscopes since 1998.
+As technology leader in equipment and techniques for single photon counting, Becker & Hickl offers a wide range of high-grade FLIM systems for laser scanning microscopes since 1998.
 Techniques of fluorescence lifetime imaging microscopy have found broad application within the scope of Life Sciences, Clinical Fluorescence Lifetime Imaging, Diffuse Optical Tomography, Fluorescence Correlation and more.
 Using our proprietary multidimensional time correlated single photon counting technique (TCSPC), our FLIM and TCSPC systems are characterized by ultra-high time-resolution and near-ideal photon efficiency.
-Thus, scientists, doctors, researchers and other users are able to carry out TCSPC FLIM microscopy, Multi-Wavelength FLIM, Simultaneous FLIM and Fast-Acquisition FLIM easily.
+Thus, scientists, doctors, researchers and other users are able to perform TCSPC FLIM microscopy, Multi-Wavelength FLIM, Simultaneous FLIM and Fast-Acquisition FLIM easily.
 Choose from FLIM systems to upgrade one photon and multiphoton microscopes, for confocal or non-descanned detection.
 Please see bh FLIM: More than Fluorescence-Lifetime Imaging for an 8-page summary.

 Low Cost 2 – 4 Channel FLIM System

 Life Sciences are the main field of application for our proprietary Fluorescence Lifetime Imaging Microscopy (FLIM) devices.
 Our technology is frequently used in the following domains: